Getting Started Severless On AWS with PulumiJuly 17, 2023

 Learn how you can use C#, F#, and VB.NET to define the infrastructure for Azure, AWS, or even on-prem Kubernetes clusters.

-Erin Krengel and Cameron Stokes will demonstrate practical examples for defining and enforcing policies on AWS, Azure and GCP.
+Erin Krengel and Cameron Stokes will demonstrate practical examples for defining and enforcing policies on AWS, Azure and Google Cloud.

 In this episode, Lee Zen walks you through anomaly detection with Amazon GuardDuty + Slack using TypeScript and Pulumi.